 For the 2017 IMSA WeatherTech SportsCar Championship, Legge joined Michael Shank Racing with Curb-Agajanian, to share the all-new #93 Acura NSX GT3 with Andy Lally.

-After not so good results in four races, Legge and Lally scored their first win in the GTD class at Detroit Belle Isle Grand Prix.
+After not so good results in four races, Legge and Lally scored their first win in the GTD class in the fifth round at Detroit Belle Isle Grand Prix.
 The second win followed in the next race at Watkins Glen and then a podium at Canadian Tire Motorsport Park.
+They finished sixth in the final GTD class standings.